thisisharsh7/codebuff/CODE_OF_CONDUCT.md

 3. Respecting **different viewpoints** and experiences.
 4. **Taking responsibility** for our actions and contributions.
 5. Gracefully giving and accepting **constructive feedback**.
-6. Committing to **repairing harm** when it occurs.
-7. Behaving in other ways that promote and sustain the **well-being of our community**.
+6. Behaving in other ways that promote and sustain the **well-being of our community**.

 ## Restricted Behaviors